 Credit Type Code A01 Affordable Housing Tax Credit.
+Be-

-Beginning January 1, 2006, the Mortgage ginning January 1, 2006, the Mortgage Finance Authority (MFA) issues vouchers to persons who have invested in affordable housing projects.
+ginning January 1, 2006, the Mortgage Finance Authority (MFA) issues vouchers to persons who have invested in affordable housing projects.
 The vouchers, good for up to 50% of the investment, may be sold or transferred, provided the MFA is notified of the transfer and a voucher has been re-issued to the transferee.
 "Affordable housing" covers land acquisition, construction, building acquisition, remodeling, improvement, rehabilitation, conversion or weatherization for single-family residences approved by MFA and multifamily residential housing located in a county of fewer than 100,000 persons.